Jeff Sessions Forced Out As Attorney General After Constant Criticism From Trump

 "It would create a constitutional crisis if this were a prelude to ending or greatly limiting" the investigation, Schumer said Wednesday when he learned of Sessions' resignation during a press conference.

+"It is impossible to read Attorney General Sessions' firing as anything other than another blatant attempt by @realDonaldTrump to undermine & end Special Counsel Mueller's investigation," Pelosi, the likely next House speaker, wrote on Twitter.

-The public "must have answers immediately" about the president's reasoning for removing Sessions, Rep. Jerrold Nadler, D-N.Y., tweeted.
-Nadler, who is poised to become chairman of the House Judiciary Committee next year, added, "Why is the President making this change and who has authority over Special Counsel Mueller's investigation?
+And Rep. Jerrold Nadler, D-N.Y., tweeted that "Americans must have answers immediately" about the president's reasoning for removing Sessions.
+Nadler, who is poised to become chairman of the House Judiciary Committee next year and lead that committee's oversight of DOJ, added, "Why is the President making this change and who has authority over Special Counsel Mueller's investigation?
 We will be holding people accountable."

 A long fuse